wwhonestd/youguan-xiazai/README.md

 # YouGuan XiaZai

-A Tkinter-based graphical downloader around the bundled `yt-dlp` binary for macOS.
+A Tkinter-based graphical downloader around the yt-dlp binary for macOS.
+The repository ships the GUI code; download the `yt-dlp_macos` executable separately (see below).
 Paste a video or playlist URL, choose cookies (browser or file), pick download mode/quality, fetch playlists, batch subtitle downloads, and convert subtitles to plain text.
 Built from https://github.com/wwhonest/yt-dlp customizations.

 ## Features
 - Video/audio/subtitle download modes with quality selector.